nervosnetwork/docs.nervos.org/website/docs/essays/tx-pool-rbf.md

 1. The replaced old transaction must not be confirmed; the new transaction must be valid.

-2. The new transaction must not include new, unconfirmed inputs.
-Specifically, new transaction must not have any `cell_deps` inputs that are outputs of old transactions.
+2. The new transaction must not include new, unconfirmed inputs, or any `cell_deps` inputs that are outputs of old transactions.

 3. The transaction fee of the new transaction must surpass the old transaction fee, including an extra minimal replacement fee calculated based on the transaction size and a parameter configured by node.

 4. The number of sub-transactions for the transaction to be replaced must not exceed 100.
 In other words, all sub-transactions will be removed from the `tx-pool` when the transaction is replaced.

 5. The descendants of old transactions must not contain any transaction that is a ancestor of the new transaction.

 While the rules may seem complicated, they are implementated in a single function `check_rbf` in [pool.rs](https://github.com/nervosnetwork/ckb/blob/2f44fb0ca6a73ae77b4805b8f087a3b9913ac8f5/tx-pool/src/pool.rs#L527-L629).